 How Does Water Get Into a Jet Ski Engine?

+Riding a jet ski on the open sea is almost like flying above the water.
 It’s fast and exhilarating, and you can see everything in sight and feel the ocean spray on your face as you zip across the surface at high speeds, so how does water get into a jet ski engine?

 Because jet skis are designed mainly for riding in saltwater, it’s important to understand how they work and how water gets into the engine to maintain your craft and keep it running smoothly and properly.